Marslanali/Valgrind-Linux/README.md

 sudo make install
 ```

-By default this will install Valgrind binaries in /usr/local/bin and libs in /usr/local/lib.
+By default this will install valgrind binaries in /usr/local/bin and libs in /usr/local/lib.

-To check version and test whether Valgrind installed correctly.
+To check version and test whether valgrind installed correctly.

 ```
 valgrind --version